Post by Graveyardbride on Jun 15, 2017 23:22:48 GMT -5

 Haunted Hotels and Inns of Arkansas

 Basin Park Hotel (Eureka Springs).
-People at the 1905 hotel aren’t shy about the fact their accommodations are haunted and offer regular ghost tours.
+People at the 1905 hotel (above) aren’t shy about the fact their accommodations are haunted and offer regular ghost tours.
 Guests have reported numerous paranormal encounters and several spirits are rumored to haunt the property.
 Two of the most active supernatural residents are a translucent young woman with steel blue eyes and cotton candy-blonde hair, and a little girl with pigtails in a yellow dress.
-There are also reports of objects moving about of their own accord.
+Additionally, objects sometimes move about of their own accord.

 The Crescent Hotel (Eureka Springs).
-Not only is the Crescent one of the most haunted hotels in Arkansas, it is one of the most haunted in America.
+Not only is the Crescent (above) one of the most haunted hotels in Arkansas, it is one of the most haunted in America.
 The Crescent dates to 1886 when it opened as an exclusive year-round resort hotel catering to the “carriage set.”
-However, by the early 20th century, the number of guests had dwindled and in 1908, the huge building served as the Crescent College and Conservatory for Young Women during the fall, winter and spring, and continued as a hotel in the summer months.
-In 1924, the college closed and in 1937, Norman Baker, who represented himself as a doctor, purchased the Crescent and converted it to a hospital – Baker’s Cancer-Curing Hospital, it was called, and Baker often referred to it as his “Castle in the Air.”
-Baker was something of a “character,” loved the color purple, drove a purple automobile and had much of the interior decorated in his favorite color.
-People suffering from cancer flocked to Baker’s facility and many died there.
+Unfortunately, by the early 20th century, the number of guests had dwindled and in 1908, the huge building served as the Crescent College and Conservatory for Young Women during the fall, winter and spring, and continued as a hotel in the summer months.
+In 1924, the college closed and in 1937, Norman Baker, who represented himself as a doctor, purchased the Crescent and converted it to a hospital and in the process, removed most of the balconies.
+The hospital was known as Baker’s Cancer-Curing Hospital, but the owner often referred to it as his “Castle in the Air.”
+Baker was something of a “character,” loved the color purple, drove a purple automobile and had much of the interior of the building decorated in his favorite color.
+People suffering from cancer flocked to the facility and many died there.
 It turned out the doctor’s “cure” was nothing more than a money-making scheme and in 1939, he was arrested and charged with defrauding cancer patients and their families out of approximately $4 million.
 He spent four years at Leavenworth Federal Penitentiary for his crimes.
 The building was sold and renovated in 1946 and again operated as a hotel until 1967 when a fire destroyed the fifth floor and severely damaged the fourth.
 A year later, the derelict structure was facing the wrecking ball, but was saved at the last minute and following repair and renovation, began welcoming guests May 1, 1973.

-Considering the history of the place, it would be stranger if the Crescent Hotel wasn’t haunted.
+Considering the history of the place, it would be stranger if the Crescent Hotel (above) wasn’t haunted.
 Among the spirits that stalk the halls of the old hotel are a red-headed Irish stonemason called “Michael,” who fell to his death during the building’s construction in 1885.
-The location from which he fell is in the vicinity of Room 218, which is said to be the most haunted room in the hotel.
+The location from which he fell is in the vicinity of Room 218, which is said to be the most haunted room in the building.
 A second apparition is that of a white-clad nurse, presumably a former employ of Dr. Baker’s, who haunts the third floor.
-People say the squeaks and rattles emanating from outside their rooms sound like someone rolling a gurney or tray along the hallway.
-Paranormal activity has also been reported in Baker’s morgue and autopsy room, which is part of the hotel’s ghost tour.
-The apparition of con-man himself in a white linen suit and purple shirt has been encountered in the basement.
+People say the squeaks and rattles emanating from outside their rooms sound like someone rolling a gurney or tray along the hall.
+Paranormal activity also has been reported in Baker’s morgue and autopsy room, which is on the hotel’s ghost tour.
+According to tour guides, the apparition of the con-man himself in a white linen suit and purple shirt has been encountered in the basement.
 A third spook from Baker’s time is “Theodora,” a phantom who has been known to approach housekeepers in Room 419 and introduce herself.

 In the kitchen, the wraith of a small boy has been seen skipping about and at times, pots and pans fall – or fly – off their hooks.
-A phantom waiter carrying a tray of butter walks the corridors of the third floor, and there have been reports of apparitions in Rooms 202 and 424.
-Of course, a building that once housed a girls’ school wouldn’t be complete without the ghost of a young student who jumped to her death because of a thwarted love affair and the Crescent is no exception.
+A phantom waiter carrying a tray of butter walks the corridors of the third floor and there have been reports of apparitions in Rooms 202 and 424.
+Of course, a structure that once housed a girls’ school wouldn’t be complete without the wraith of a young student who jumped to her death because of a thwarted love affair and the Crescent is no exception.
 Guests have reported hearing the young lady’s screams as she plunges from an upper-floor balcony toward eternity.
-With so many ghosts in residence it comes as no surprise that the hotel offers regular ghost tours.
+With so many ghosts in residence, it comes as no surprise that the hotel offers regular ghost tours.

 Such a house requires a ghost or two and the Empress doesn’t disappoint those with a predilection for the supernatural.
-Owner Robert H. Blair, employees and guests all speak of encounters with long dead.
-Blair himself saw the apparition of a man in old-fashioned attire replete with a top hat floating down the stair.
+Owner Robert H. Blair, employees and guests all speak of encounters with the long dead.
+Blair himself saw the apparition of a man in old-fashioned attire replete with a top hat floating down the stairs.
 A painter working in the secret attic poker room found himself locked out even though there was no lock or handle on the door.
-When he returned with a screwdriver, the door was open and a man fitting the description of the phantom Blair saw on the stair suddenly appeared.
-There have also been reports of the spirit of a black maid in the maid’s closet, the ghost of a well-dressed gentleman in a Homburg hat, a lady in pink, and an old sea captain who appears in a number of rooms.
-People have also heard phantom footsteps and disembodied voices.
+When he returned with a screwdriver, the door was open and a man fitting the description of the phantom Blair saw on the stairs suddenly appeared.
+Others have seen the spirit of a black maid in the maid’s closet, the ghost of a well-dressed gentleman in a Homburg hat, a lady in pink and an old sea captain who appears in a number of rooms.
+There also are reports of phantom footsteps and disembodied voices.

 Inn at Carnall Hall (Fayetteville).
-When it was built in 1905, what is now an inn was a women’s dormitory and today, it is one of the most haunted hotels in Arkansas.
+When it was built in 1905, what is now an inn (above) was a women’s dormitory and today, it is one of the most haunted hotels in Arkansas.
 Guests spending the night in one of the 50 rooms have spoken of a variety of spooky occurrences.
 The most common haunt is that of a woman in a white gown, but without a head or feet, floating in mid air.
-Patrons have also seen indentations on their beds as though someone just sat down and there are unexplained noises and the lights flicker for no reason.
-A number of photographs taken in the building appear to show an apparition reflected in the polished surfaces of the furniture.
+Patrons also have seen indentations on their beds as though someone just sat down, there are unexplained noises and the lights flicker for no reason.
+Additionally, a number of photographs taken in the building appear to show an apparition reflected in the polished surfaces of the furniture.